scholarslab/scholarslab.github.io/collections/_people/arselyne-chery.md

 roles:
 - Praxis Fellow, 2023-2024
 ---
-Arselyne Chery is a 2023-2024 Praxis Fellow.
+Arselyne Chery was a 2023-2024 Praxis Fellow.